kubernetes/kops/docs/examples/kops-test-route53-subdomain.md

 I0906 09:42:30.073417   13538 executor.go:91] Tasks: 75 done / 75 total; 0 can run
 I0906 09:42:30.073471   13538 dns.go:152] Pre-creating DNS records
 I0906 09:42:32.403909   13538 update_cluster.go:247] Exporting kubecfg for cluster
-Kops has set your kubectl context to mycluster01.kopsclustertest.example.org
+kOps has set your kubectl context to mycluster01.kopsclustertest.example.org

 Cluster is starting.
 It should be ready in a few minutes.